Giessrigl/ABC_Banking/README.md

 Server-wise:
 DateOfBirth validation is included.
 Differenciation between various date formats (examples:  DD/MM/YYYY ; MM/DD/YYYY)  is not included. <br>
-Phonenumber validation is not included. <br>
+Phonenumber validation is not included.
+Phonenumbers have to be unique. <br>
 Image validation is not included.

 ## Setup